kigster/register/README.md

 end
 ```

-### Storing Items in the Register
+### Adding Items to the Register

-To add items to the register, call the `<<` method, passing an array of identifiers, followed by the actual item to store.
-In other words, the last items of the argument array is the actual item stored against each of the identifiers passed before it.
+To add items to the register, call the `#register` method on the module (or it's alias `.<<`, passing an array of identifiers first, followed by the actual item to store.

+In other words, the very last item of the argument array is the actual item stored against each of the keys passed in an array before it.

+The `#register` method returns the item successfully stored, or raises one of several exceptions.

 ```ruby